pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 recommended to familiarize yourself with [compilation concepts](./compilation_concepts.md) first.

+Note that ABI appears for all distribution of binary artefacts, not just those compiled from C/C++.
+The concepts are the same in all cases though, so for brevity, we restrict ourselves to these languages here.

 A key focus for binary packaging systems is _maintaining binary compatibility_.
 If the packagers are not successful in maintaining that compability, we then get an _ABI break_, which can lead to crashes, segfaults, corrupted data etc.